 Buying a car is a major financial commitment.
-No matter who you are, you should take some time to consider the implications such a purchase will have on your life.
-If you’re absolutely sure you’re ready for a vehicle, it’s time to figure out what’s within your budget.
+No matter who you are, you should take some time to consider the implications such purchase will have on your life.
+If you’re sure you’re ready for a vehicle, it’s time to figure out what’s within your budget.
 You need to be honest with yourself when putting together your car-buying budget.
 Failing to do this will only result in greater difficulties for you down the line.

 Here’s what you need to think about when getting a car on a tight budget:

 - First thing, you need to determine your total income.
 Include all sources.
-You need to do this with your after-tax income since this is the true amount of money that you’re bringing in every month.
+You need to do this with your after-tax income since this is the exact amount of money that you’re bringing in every month.

 - Now, look at your current expenses.
 Add up everything that you’re spending each month.